Reformed Christianity: Salvation

 Reformed theologians, along with other Protestants, believe salvation from punishment for sin is to be given to all those who have faith in Christ.
 Faith is not purely intellectual, but involves trust in God's promise to save.
 Protestants do not hold there to be any other requirement for salvation, but that faith alone is sufficient.
+However, this faith in the Lord Jesus is understood as one that effects obedience.
+In a commentary on Ezekiel 18, Calvin stated: "faith cannot justify when it is without works, because it is dead, and a mere fiction ...
+Thus faith can be no more separated from works than the sun from his heat."

 Justification is the part of salvation where God pardons the sin of those who believe in Christ.
 It is historically held by Protestants to be the most important article of Christian faith, though more recently it is sometimes given less importance out of ecumenical concerns.
 People are not on their own able to fully repent of their sin or prepare themselves to repent because of their sinfulness.
 Therefore, justification is held to arise solely from God's free and gracious act.

-Sanctification is the part of salvation in which God makes the believer holy, by enabling them to exercise greater love for God and for other people.
+Sanctification is the part of salvation in which God makes believers holy, by enabling them to exercise greater love for God and for other people.
 The good works accomplished by believers as they are sanctified are considered to be the necessary outworking of the believer's salvation, though they do not cause the believer to be saved.
 Sanctification, like justification, is by faith, because doing good works is simply living as the child of God one has become.